SportsBrowns News

 and last updated

 CLEVELAND — There are a lot of areas to take in Huntingbank Field.
 From the lower bowl and Dawg Pound to the suites and upper deck, there are plenty of options for Browns games and every other event hosted at the stadium.
-But if you've ever wanted to check the stadium out from the very top, there's a chance to do so in September, and for a good cause.
+But some people got to check the stadium out from the very top for a good cause.

-On Sept.
-13, participants in a fundraising effort to benefit Adoption Network Cleveland will have the chance to scale the exterior of Huntingbank Field, rappelling down the side in an "Over the Edge" event.
+Participants in a fundraising effort to benefit Adoption Network Cleveland got the chance to scale the exterior of Huntingbank Field, rappelling down the side in an "Over the Edge" event.
 Over the Edge is an urban repelling company that has offered its resources to charitable organizations looking to raise money.

-"People will raise money kind of like they might for a walk or a run peer to peer fundraising," said Betsie Norris, the executive director of Adoption Network Cleveland.
+"People will raise money kind of like they might for a walk or a run peer to peer fundraising," said the executive director of Adoption Network Cleveland, Betsie Norris, back in August.

 In 1988, Norris founded Adoption Network Cleveland, a non-profit organization that aims to provide "information, advocacy, education, and support for members of the adoption triad (adoptees, birthparents, and adoptive/kinship/foster parents), youth in foster care, siblings, and related professionals."